vinothsundararajan/shell_scripting/ShellScript/README.md

-Here, is the simply test scripts to workaround for best practice.
+Here, is the simple test scripts to workaround for best practice.